2014 NCAA Division I women's basketball tournament: Lincoln Regional

-In their first round match DePaul and Oklahoma scored a combined 204 points, setting a tournament record for most points in a non-overtime game.
+In their first-round match, DePaul and Oklahoma scored a combined 204 points, setting a tournament record for most points in a non-overtime game.
 Oklahoma's 66 second-half points was also a record a team in a single half.

 Connecticut vs. Prairie View A&M aired nationwide on ESPN.
 Connecticut vs. Saint Joseph's aired nationwide on ESPNU.
-All other games aired with whip-a-round or regional coverage on ESPN or ESPN2.
+All other games aired with whip-around or regional coverage on ESPN or ESPN2.

 Notre Dame Regional

 Notre Dame vs. Robert Morris aired nationwide on ESPN.
 Notre Dame vs. Arizona State aired nationwide on ESPNews.
-All other games aired with whip-a-round or regional coverage on ESPN or ESPN2.
+All other games aired with whip-around or regional coverage on ESPN or ESPN2.